szobov/szobov.github.io/_drafts/debugging-segfaults-with-sanitizers.md

 - segfaults
 ---

+* content
+{:toc}

 > Long time no see.

 ## Background

 C++ is everywhere.
 Unfortunately or not, but we should deal with it very often.
-Even if you're Chad ML Reseacher, after you've trained your model using Python, there is a high probability you'll run the inference using C++ code.
+Even if you’re Chad ML Researcher, after you’ve trained your model using Python, there is a high probability you’ll run the inference using C++ code.
 Computer Vision frameworks, Robotics software, Crypto, etc., many of this stuff is usually written in C++.
-Of course I hope you'll never face any issues, but things like segfaults, infinite-loops can happens sometimes.
+Of course, I hope you’ll never face any issues, but things like segfaults, infinite-loops can happen sometimes.

 Here I would like to share with you some tricks I use to debug C++ code.
-It mostly about cases, when you need to build code yourself using some build tools, like CMake, Make, catkin or something similar.
+It is mostly about cases when you need to build code yourself using some build tools, like CMake, Make, catkin, or something similar.

 ## Include debug symbols

 First of all, you need to build your code to add [debug symbols](https://en.wikipedia.org/wiki/Debug_symbol).
-In general, default option is to build most optimized code with any debug information (yes, we're all suppose that our code is perfect).
-So, for **CMake** it could be done by specifying parameter `-DCMAKE_BUILD_TYPE=RelWithDebInfo`, for example to execute CMake like `cmake -S . -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo`.
+In general, the default option is to build the most optimized code with any debug information (yes, we all suppose that our code is perfect).
+So, for **CMake** it could be done by specifying parameter `-DCMAKE_BUILD_TYPE=RelWithDebInfo`, for example, to execute CMake like `cmake -S . -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo`.
-It also useful sometimes to disable optimizations, like passing `-O0` to compilator or setting `CMAKE_BUILD_TYPE=Debug`, but be careful, quite often it really slow down your code or even can [break it](https://www.reddit.com/r/cpp_questions/comments/n4whha/eigen_types_generating_wonky_results_depending_on/).
+It is also useful sometimes to disable optimizations, like passing `-O0` to compilator or setting `CMAKE_BUILD_TYPE=Debug`, but be careful, quite often it really slow down your code or even can [break it](https://www.reddit.com/r/cpp_questions/comments/n4whha/eigen_types_generating_wonky_results_depending_on/).
 So, if you can't disable optimizations, don't be scared if debuggers will show you wrong line numbers.

 ## Core dumps

-The next important thing are [core dumps](https://en.wikipedia.org/wiki/Core_dump).
-In general it's disabled by default, but you can [find on the internet](https://stackoverflow.com/questions/6152232/how-to-generate-core-dump-file-in-ubuntu) how to enable it.
+The next important thing is [core dumps](https://en.wikipedia.org/wiki/Core_dump).
+In general, it's disabled by default, but you can [find on the internet](https://stackoverflow.com/questions/6152232/how-to-generate-core-dump-file-in-ubuntu) how to enable it.
 When it's enabled, every time any program on your PC will crash with *SIGSEGV* (segfault!).
 By "any" I mean if your web-browser will crash it will leave the core dump.
-Core dump is like a snapshot of the program, just before it has been interrupted.
+A core dump is like a snapshot of the program, just before it has been interrupted.

 ## Debuggers

-The most important thing is debugger, without it everything is almost impossible.
+The most important thing is a debugger, without it everything is almost impossible.
 There are two options [LLDB](https://lldb.llvm.org) and [GDB](https://www.gnu.org/software/gdb/).
 It's probably better to debug [clang](https://clang.llvm.org) compiled code with **LLDB** and [gcc](https://gcc.gnu.org) compiled code with **GDB**, but they should work pretty smooth interchangeably.
-In my previous blog post I already mentioned [debugging with LLDB and Python]({% post_url 2020-09-22-debug-cpp-code-with-lldb-and-python %}), but I'll recommend you to try both options or at least get familiar with.
+In my previous blog post, I already mentioned [debugging with LLDB and Python]({% post_url 2020-09-22-debug-cpp-code-with-lldb-and-python %}), but I'll recommend you to try both options or at least get familiar with them.

 ## Examples

 ### Segfault

-Let's now look on some example of running debuggers.
+Let's now look at some examples of running debuggers.
-I had a program which encounters some [bug in CGAL](https://github.com/CGAL/cgal/issues/5711).
-When I run it, the output has been quite a short:
+I had a program that encounters some [bug in CGAL](https://github.com/CGAL/cgal/issues/5711) (you can find code there).
+When I run it, the output has been quite short:

 ```shell
 $ ./src/test/test_exe
 Segmentation fault (core dumped)   <---- ヽ(°〇°)ﾉ